AllanSchergerGitHub/point-cloud-processing/README.md

 ### Interactive Dashboard

 The `CODE/loan_dashboard.py` script launches an Open3D-based
-dashboard that displays basic statistics about the CSV data, allows you to rotate the view and change which columns map to the X, Y and Z axes.
+dashboard that displays the same 3D view produced by `loan_portfolio_visualizer.py` while exposing widgets to rotate the camera, choose which columns map to the X, Y and Z axes and inspect basic statistics about the dataset.
 Run it with:

 ```bash